-Since 1930, there have been 16 Hurricanes, 8 of which were Major Hurricanes, that have either made landfall in Belize or passed close enough to cause damage or lose of life.
+Since 1930, there have been 16 Hurricanes, 8 of which were Major Hurricanes, that have either made landfall in Belize or passed close enough to cause damage or loss of life.
 Additionally, 17 systems made landfall in Belize as Tropical Storms.
 Below is a brief synopsis of each of those storms.
 Most of the information comes from the USA's National Hurricane Center's archives.
 The Category Icon for each storm is the strength of the storm when it affected Belize.
 Click on any image to see the full size picture or map.

 1931